HomeMy WebLinkAboutcoa.lu.ex.ShawSeparationLots23&24from16-22—in V—�Y'-

 exemption, since two lot lines are to be changed and lot

 sizes increased.
-It may also be necessary to seek a variance
+It may also be necessary to seek _ a --variance

-wince (I) by reason of the curve in Lake Avenue the lots are
+since (1) by reason of the curve in Lake Avenue the lots are

-necessarily somewhat trapezoidal or pie-shaped, and (2) the
+necessarily somewhat trapezoidal or pie -shaped, and (2) the

 lot lines have to be drawn to enhance the three existing